-When you've located the application you want to protect with Duo, click the Protect this Application link to the right of the application's name.
+When you've located the application you want to protect with Duo, click the Protect button to the right of the application's name.
 Your new application is added with a default name (like "Cisco SSL VPN").

 If an application using the default name already exists, a number is appended to the new application's name to make it unique (e.g. "Cisco SSL VPN 1", "Cisco SSL VPN 2", etc.).
 Users see this application name each time they authenticate using Duo Push.
 You can change the application's name any time after creation from the "General" settings section of your application's properties page.

 You'll be taken directly to the new application's properties page after creation.
-Here you can update the application's name and phone greeting, or set policies for that application.
+Here you can update the application's name and apply other settings like enabling the self-service portal or configuring hostname whitelisting (find all settings described below in Application Options), or set policies for that application.